-Insert the following two paragraphs after the 5th paragraph (“The Responder PM Mode subfield...”):
+Insert the following three paragraphs after the 5th paragraph (“The Responder PM Mode subfield...”):

 The Broadcast field indicates if the TWT SP(s) indicated by the TWT element are for broadcast or individual TWT(s) as defined in 10.43 (Target wake time (TWT)).
-The Broadcast field is (#5892) 1 to indicate that the TWT SP(s) defined by the TWT element are associated with broadcast TWT(s).
-The Broadcast field is 0, otherwise.When the Broadcast field is 1 then one or more TWT parameter sets are contained in the TWT element where the TWT parameter set is the set of subfields that occur after the Control subfield.
+The Broadcast field is set to(#5892) 1 to indicate that the TWT SP(s) defined by the TWT element are associated with broadcast TWT(s).
+The Broadcast field is 0, otherwise.When the Broadcast field is 1 then n TWT parameter sets are contained in the TWT element where the TWT parameter set is defined as the subfields Request Type, Target Wake Time, TWT Group Assignment, Nominal Minimum TWT Wake Duration, TWT Wake Interval Mantissa and Broadcast TWT ID and n is equal to the value of the Broadcast Parameter Repeat Count field plus 1.
 Otherwise, only one TWT parameter set is contained in the TWT element.
-An S1G STA sets the Broadcast field to 0. (#3123)(#5034)
+An S1G STA sets the Broadcast field to 0.

+When the Broadcast subfield has the value 1, the Broadcast Parameter Repeat Count subfield is set to the number of sets of Broadcast TWT parameters which appear after the first set of Broadcast TWT parameters.
+When the Broadcast subfield has the value 0, the Broadcast Parameter Repeat Count subfield is reserved. (#3123)(#5034)

-The Wake TBTT Negotiation subfield indicates that the scheduled STA transmitting the TWT element is indicating a value for the next wake TBTT for a broadcast TWT in the Target Wake Time field and is indicating a value for a wake interval between Beacon frames in the TWT Wake Interval Mantissa and TWT Wake Interval Exponent fields (#7922)as described in 27.7.3.4 (Negotiation of wake TBTT and listen interval).
-The Wake TBTT Negotiation subfield is set to 0 in TWT elements transmitted by a responding STA and by a scheduling STA. (#3031)(#4766)(#7170)(#7358)(#7924)(#8123)(#9843)(#9971)
+When the Wake TBTT Negotiation subfield is set to 1, the Target Wake Time field contains the value of the next wake TBTT for a broadcast TWT and the TWT Wake Interval Mantissa and TWT Wake Interval Exponent fields contain the value of the wake interval between Beacon frames for the broadcast TWT, (#7922)as described in 27.7.3.4 (Negotiation of wake TBTT and listen interval).. (#3031)(#4766)(#7170)(#7358)(#7924)(#8123)(#9843)(#9971)

 Change Figure 9-589ax (Request Type field format) as follows (B4 from "Reserved" to "Trigger").